Mohamed-Slimane/DPanel/README.md

 Once the installation is complete, follow these steps to log in:

-1. Access the management panel through your browserYou will see login url as server ip 0.0.0.0:8080
+1. Access the management panel through your browser

+You will see login url as server ip 0.0.0.0:8080
 2. Use the login credentials displayed on your access window.

     - Username: admin